smizell/graphablejson/README.md

 1. **Coupling to structure**: Client are generally coupled to a specific structure of an API resource or schema.
 It's not easy to convert from a single value to an array of values without breaking clients.
 Graphable JSON addresses this by focusing on relationships.
 1. **Coupling to location**: Clients are generally coupled to the URL structure or location of a resource.
 Graphable JSON addresses this with hyperlinks.
 A value can either be included in a response or linked.
 1. **Coupling to type**: Clients generally depend on a specific type in an API.
 API providers will usually version entire APIs or resources in order to change the type.
-Graphable JSON addresses this by making properties versionable, allowing versions of a relationshio to live together and phased out.
+Graphable JSON addresses this by making properties versionable, allowing versions of a relationship to live together and phased out.

 When clients couple to structure, location, and type, API providers must make long-term decisions about their design up front.
 Additionally, they must take extra care when changing the API to note break existing clients.